KhaiiLy/SortedLinkedList/README.md

 ## Features
 - Automatically sorts elements as they are inserted.
 - Supports both ascending and descending order.
-- Can be used with any object type that implements Comparable or with a custom Comparator.
+- Specifically implemented to work with int and String types, but can be extended to support other types that implement Comparable or with a custom Comparator.
+- Works with collections of type Collection<T> that can be iterated over to retrieve elements for insertion into the linked list.
-- To compare string elemens ignoring case sensitivity use CaseInsensitiveStringComparator class in mentioned folder above.
+- To compare string elements ignoring case sensitivity use CaseInsensitiveStringComparator class in mentioned folder above.

 ## Methods
 Here are some of implemented methods that can be use with the SortedLinkedList: